 What is Commercial General Liability Insurance?

-Commercial General Liability is the “first line” of coverage that a business typically purchases and covers many of the common the common risks associated with operating a business.
+Commercial General Liability is the “first line” of coverage that a business typically purchases and covers many of the common risks associated with operating a business.

 General Liability covers three main categories of claims: